onpuppet/puppet-autofs/README.markdown

 ## Limitations

-Only tested with Ubuntu 12.04, Ubuntu 14.04 and CentOS 7.
+Only tested with Ubuntu 12.04, Ubuntu 14.04, Archlinux, CentOS 6 and CentOS 7.
 Other OS'es might work, but are not tested